 Over the past week, she has been instrumental in keeping followers updated about the latest allegations of sexual harassment and assault against disgraced film mogul Harvey Weinstein (McGowan has not been specifically named as a victim of Weinstein's in news pieces).
 She has used her Twitter account to discuss her assault and share stories that users send to her, as well as tell Ben Affleck to fuck off.

-Fans and followers of McGowan immediately began criticizing Twitter for, among other things, silencing a sexual assault advocate while not suspending someone who uses his account to instigate hostile foreign countries.
-Women on the service are also organizing a boycott of the service in a show of solidarity with McGowan, using the hashtag #WomenBoycottTwitter.
+Fans and followers of McGowan immediately began criticising Twitter for, among other things, silencing a sexual assault advocate while not suspending someone who uses his account to instigate hostile foreign countries.
+Women on the service are also organising a boycott of the service in a show of solidarity with McGowan, using the hashtag #WomenBoycottTwitter.
 The boycott protest is intended to for a full day, tomorrow, Friday October 13.

 We spoke to French user @lucie_inland, about why she's planning on boycotting Twitter tomorrow, and she says "I'm totally angry and disgusted.
 Such a shame Twitter chose to suspend her account and not harassers' ones (and you know it's happening every day)."
 Other users expressed why they are supporting the boycott as well.